Veterans Financial FAQ

 - 3. Is Veterans Financial, Inc. part of the Department of Veterans Affairs (VA) or any other government agency?

 No. Veterans Financial, Inc. is a private financial services company.
-We specialize in helping Veteran families plan for the expenses associated with Assisted Living, Home Care, Nursing Homes, or Adult Day Care.
-This often includes the VA’s Aid and Attendance Benefit.
+We specialize in helping Veteran families plan for the expenses associated with Assisted Living, Independent Living Home Care, Nursing Homes, or Adult Day Care.
+This often includes the VA’s Aid and Attendance Benefit and Medicaid Planning.

 - 4. If I don’t use the care provider that referred me to Veterans Financial, Inc., can I still use your services?

 Yes.
-Veterans Financial has worked with more than 4,000 Assisted Living Communities, Nursing Homes, Home Care Agencies, and senior industry referral services.
-Regardless of who refers you to Veterans Financial, we will assist you at no cost.
+Veterans Financial has worked with more than 5,000 Independent and Assisted Living Communities, Nursing Homes, Home Care Agencies, and senior industry referral services.
+Regardless of who refers you to Veterans Financial, we will assist you.

 - 5. How does Veterans Financial, Inc. get paid?